 After a remodeling, visitors learned about the historic stagecoach in new ways, like the interactive life-sized video stagecoach driver exhibit to the right.

-A 1960s illustration of stagecoach No. 186 was used as a holder for tokens that visitors received when visiting all 12 Wells Fargo museums.
+A 1960s illustration of stagecoach No. 186 was used as a holder for tokens that visitors received when visiting the museum.